 If this all sounds too good to be true, it isn’t!
 Almost 1,600 UMD students followed their dreams overseas last year and returned with a renewed sense of self, citizenship and professional goals.

 Perhaps you are thinking it sounds financially infeasible for your family’s budget; however, the expense of studying abroad is more manageable than most parents realize.
 In-state students can apply all of their federal, state and university aid on University of Maryland study abroad programs.
 If you are an out-of-state family, both your federal and university aid can be applied to a study abroad experience as well.
 There are also additional scholarships available only to study abroad students, and these are often widely available to needy applicants.
 Who knows—you may even save money by studying abroad.
 There are some wonderful international programs that are less expensive than a semester at College Park.

 Investing in a study abroad experience will propel your son or daughter into a lifetime of learning.
-President Mote has repeatedly stated that he believes every undergraduate student should have an international experience.
+We believe every undergraduate student should have an international experience.
 In the age of globalization, a student who is prepared to meet the world with open arms and an open mind is likely to soar above any peers not poised to do so.
 Employers and professional schools consistently cite flexibility, team work, communication skills, and leadership potential as major areas they consider in applicants.
 Imagine that your student is 1% of the undergraduates nationwide who studies abroad and can discuss their qualifications in these important areas within the context of their international experience.

 The World as a Living Laboratory